Bhadra Fort

 About Bhadra Fort

-Bhadra Fort played an important role in the early development of Ahmedabad.
-After founding the city, Ahmed Shah I built the fort as a royal residence and center of administration.
+Bhadra Fort played a key role in the early days of Ahmedabad.
+Ahmed Shah I built it after founding the city.
+It served as a royal residence and a place of administration.

-The fort complex once included several royal buildings and gardens.
-Over time many structures changed, but parts of the original fort still remain.
+The fort once had many buildings and gardens.
+Over time, much changed.
+Some parts of the old fort still remain.

 Detailed Information